 The Master slashes another line drive to left.

-Since the game’s transition to the statistical error in season 3, Brian has seen his up and downs, and he has struggled at times, but he continues to show his brilliance.
+Since the game’s transition to the statistical era in season 3, Brian has seen his up and downs, and he has struggled at times, but he continues to show his brilliance.
 During a game at Hitachi Bowl, Brian combined a solid effort on the mound with a vintage performance at the plate.
 Taking advantage of the Bowl’s bumpy infield and treacherous left field, Brian slashed his way to a nearly perfect game with his bat going a ridiculous 18 for 20 with a double and a walk.
-That’s right, an absurd .900 batting average?!.
-From the third innings onward, he would go the rest of the game without making an out, and the hitting streak he ended the game on finally ended at 16 straight, the longest in the sport’s history.
+That’s right, an absurd .900 batting average?!
+From the third inning onward, he would go the rest of the game without making an out, and the hitting streak he ended the game on finally ended at 16 straight, the longest in the sport’s history.
 He still holds a place within a group of the sport’s best contact hitters and he remains among the game’s best all-around players from the pitcher’s spot.